 He has been recognized statewide for his commitment to victim’s rights and drunken driving enforcement and nationally for excellence in death penalty prosecutions.

 Trey is married to Terri Dillard Gowdy, and they have two children: Watson and Abigail.
 Terri works for the Spartanburg School District as a teacher’s aide.
-Watson is a sophomore at Clemson University and Abigail is a rising 10th grader at Spartanburg High School.
 The Gowdy family also includes three dogs: “Judge”, “Jury”and “Bailiff.”